 - DC MAP (Mental health Access in Pediatrics) is a program aimed at improving mental health integration within pediatric primary care by offering consultation and training to your practice to help you manage the mental health concerns of your patients and their families.
 The website offers links to consultation, referrals, education, and medication reviews.

-- DC-Approved Child Mental Health Screening Tools (summer 2017; pdf).
+- DC-Approved Child Mental Health Screening Tools (revised July 2021; pdf).
 DC Medicaid Managed Care Organizations are required to ensure annual mental health screenings by the beneficiaries' Primary Care Provider, using an approved screening tool.
 Also see the Domain-Specific Screening Tools crosswalk.

 - The DC-MD-VA (DMV) Perinatal Mental Health (PMH) Resource Guide.
 A result of an ongoing collaboration between the DMV PMH Resource Guide Team and the community-based network of Perinatal Mental Health (PMH) Professionals and Perinatal Mood and Anxiety Disorders (PMADs) Survivors throughout DC, MD, and VA.
 This directory will assist healthcare providers, patients, and their families with obtaining specialized mental health evaluation and treatment during pregnancy and postpartum.

 - Child & Adolescent Mental Health Resource Guide.
 This guide aims to provide a comprehensive listing of community behavioral health resources for children and adolescents in the District of Columbia.